Home

 Method:-

 Mix up all the ingredients for the marinade in a glass bowl, turn in the diced lamb and give it a stir.
-When the lamb is fully coated, cover and leave to marinate in the refrigerator overnight.
-Give it the odd stir every now and then for good measure.
+When the lamb is fully coated, cover and leave to marinate for an hour.
+(Learn more about marinades here).
+There's no need to refrigerate, just give it the odd stir every now and then for good measure.

 Thread the lamb onto the skewers interlaced with the vegetables and then barbecue on hot coals for about 8 - 10 minutes giving them a turn every now and then.
 Use the remainder of the marinade as a baste to max out on the flavour.

-You can serve as I've done or if you're more of a hands on person, how about a pitta?
+You can serve as I've done or if you're more of a hands on person, how about a pitta bread and salad as an alternative serving suggestion?

 Related Pages: